Time-0N/Hestix-core/README.md

 - 🔐 Role-based user authentication (Keycloak compatible)
 - 🧩 Extendable architecture for new features/modules

-> Hestix-dom is privacy-first and infrastructure-light — perfect for Raspberry Pi or other local server setups.
+> Hestix-core is privacy-first and infrastructure-light — perfect for Raspberry Pi or other local server setups.

 ---